International Publishers: Important publications

 International Publishers has been party to the publication of a number of titles of lasting scholarly importance.

-During the 1920s, International Publishers produced the first English-language editions of important works on Marxist theory by Karl Kautsky (Foundations of Christianity, 1925; Are the Jews a Race?
-1926; Thomas More and His Utopia, 1927), Leon Trotsky (Literature and Revolution, 1925; Wither England?
-1925; Wither Russia?
+In the late 1920s, it produced the first English-language editions of works on Marxist theory by Karl Kautsky (Foundations of Christianity, 1925; Are the Jews a Race?
+1926; Thomas More and His Utopia, 1927), Leon Trotsky (Literature and Revolution, 1925; Whither England?
+1925; Whither Russia?
 1926), Nikolai Bukharin (Historical Materialism, 1925, The Economic Theory of the Leisure Class, 1927; Imperialism and World Economy, 1929); and Joseph Stalin (Leninism, 1928).

-International Publishers worked in conjunction with the Marx-Engels-Lenin Institute in Moscow on three separate publishing initiatives involving the works of V.I.
+The company worked with the Marx-Engels-Lenin Institute in Moscow on three separate publishing initiatives involving the works of V.I.
 Lenin: an aborted Collected Works project begun in 1927; a 12-volume Selected Works project issued 1934-1938 in green bindings; and a revised, 12-volume Selected Works edition published in blue bindings in 1943.
-International also joined with the Communist Party of Great Britain's publishing house, Lawrence and Wishart and Progress Publishers (Moscow) to publish the massive, 50-volume Collected Works of Karl Marx and Frederick Engels, a project launched in 1975 and completed only in 2004.
+International Publishers joined with the Communist Party of Great Britain's publishing house Lawrence and Wishart, and with Progress Publishers (Moscow), to publish the 50-volume Collected Works of Karl Marx and Frederick Engels, a project launched in 1975 and completed in 2004.

-International Publishers was an early reissuer of John Reed's legendary chronicle of the Russian Revolution, Ten Days That Shook the World.
+International Publishers was an early reissuer of John Reed's chronicle of the Russian Revolution, Ten Days That Shook the World.
 Originally published by Boni & Liveright in 1919, an International Publishers edition came out in 1926 and — except for a time during the reign of Joseph Stalin, when the book fell out of official favor — it has been a mainstay of the publishing house's catalog ever since.

-International Publishers has also published a considerable number of memoir accounts by leading Communist Party participants, including those of William "Big Bill" Haywood (1929), Nadezhda Krupskaya (1930), William Z. Foster (two volumes, 1937 and 1930), Ella Reeve Bloor (1940), Joseph North (1958), W.E.B.
+International Publishers has published autobiographies by many prominent Communists, including ones by William "Big Bill" Haywood (1929), Nadezhda Krupskaya (1930), William Z. Foster (two volumes, 1937 and 1930), Ella Reeve Bloor (1940), Joseph North (1958), W.E.B.
 Du Bois (1968), Benjamin J. Davis (1969), John Williamson (1969), William L. Patterson (1971), Hosea Hudson (1972), Elizabeth Gurley Flynn (reissue, 1973), Art Shields (two volumes, 1983 and 1986), Gil Green (1984) and Angela Davis (paperback reissue, 1988).

+International Publishers produced a series of numbered "International Pamphlets" from 1930 - 1937 under the direction of the Labor Research Association.
+"Number 1," published in 1930 by Anna Louis Strong, covered "Modern Farming – Soviet Style."
+Other topics in this pamphlet series included chemical warfare, labor rights, colonialism, imperialism, criminalization of labor activists via "the frame-up system," child labor, racism, lynching, women's labor and intellectual elitism.

-International Publishers was also a frequent publisher of prolific labor historian Philip S. Foner and published his landmark, 10-volume History of the Labor Movement in the United States (1947-1994) as well as his massive five-volume collection The Life and Writings of Frederick Douglass (1950-1975).
-The company also published the work of Herbert Aptheker, a historian specializing in African-American history.
+International Publishers was a frequent publisher of prolific labor historian Philip S. Foner; among his works are a ten-volume History of the Labor Movement in the United States (1947-1994) and a five-volume collection, The Life and Writings of Frederick Douglass (1950-1975).
+The company also published books by Herbert Aptheker, a historian specializing in African-American history.